• Skip to primary navigation

 Why you'll love it

-Pesto is a classic Italian sauce with basil that's an amazing condiment to have on hand since it's so versatile.
+Pesto is a classic Italian sauce with basil that’s an amazing condiment to have on hand since it’s so versatile.
 Use it with pasta, potatoes, grilled veggies, and even for dipping bread or as a sandwich spread.
-It's not hard to make, but it'll only be as tasty as your base ingredients are.
-Use good quality ingredients for the best pesto sauce!
+It’s not hard to make, and each of the ingredients shine.

 Your grandparents might have made it the traditional way with a pestle and mortar, but here we're using a food processor to make it simple and save time.
 Technically, this specific pesto variety is called pesto alla genovese since it originated in Genoa, Italy.
 Now you know!